hgiddens/jexi-date-formatting/README.md

     $ lein uberjar

-The above will create two `.jar` files, one (`jexi-date-formatting-x.y.z.jar`) including only the jexi-date-formatting files, the other (`jexi-date-formatting-x.y.z-standalone.jar`) also including dependencies.
+The above will create two `.jar` files, one (`jexi-date-formatting-1.0.0.jar`) including only the jexi-date-formatting files, the other (`jexi-date-formatting-1.0.0-standalone.jar`) also including dependencies.
 Electing not to use the standalone jar will mean you will have to supply the dependencies yourself: